SusgUY446/online-video-player/README.md

-# online-video-player
+# Online Video Player
-a online video player.
+ A online video player written in HTML and JavaScript